 During the Holidays many people are coming and going.
 Be sure that your guests know the rules for your pets—no food or treats without your permission.
 The following foods are harmful to your pets: yeast bread, cookies, candies, nuts (macadamia nuts can be toxic to dogs), chocolate, alcohol, fatty foods, meats, bones, and sugar-free items.

 And the number 1 Holiday Pet Danger… STRESS

-Unfortunately during the holiday season, every pet owner experiences some kind of stress whether it be financial, family, traffic and traveling or just stressing about hosting or attending a holiday party.
-Our pets are so devoted to us and they can be very sensitive to our stress levels.
+Unfortunately, every pet owner experiences some stress during the holiday season, whether financial, family, traffic, travel, or just stressing about hosting or attending a holiday party.
+Our pets are so devoted to us, and they can be susceptible to our stress levels.
 Don’t you wish we could explain to them that it isn’t their fault?
 Stress in pets may show up in medical conditions like stress vomiting or diarrhea (colitis) or behavioral problems such as chewing or destruction.
-Not only is this unpleasant for all involved and possible fatal to pets, but it can add emergency vet bills at a time when finances can already be tight.
-Please take extra time this holiday season to do an extra close Snout-To-Tail™ Assessment, give them plenty of attention and exercise and be sure you’re letting your dogs heal your days ahead to reduce your stress and theirs!
+Not only is this unpleasant for all involved and possibly fatal to pets, but it can add emergency vet bills at a time when finances can already be tight.
+Please take extra time this holiday season to do an additional close Snout-To-Tail™ Assessment, give them plenty of attention and exercise and be sure you’re letting your dogs heal your days ahead to reduce your stress and theirs!

 This article was a collaborative effort with permission from

 Pet Tech and Dallas Pet CPR & First Aid Education!